-A computer system in which one or more client machines communicate with one or more servers over a network is a common arrangement.
+A computer system in which one or more client machines communicate with one or more servers over a network is a 25 common arrangement.
 For example, there are millions of personal computers (PCs) connected to the Internet for communication with various servers.
-Many of these PC 20 users acquire new or updated software on their PCs by downloading the software from a remote server over the Internet.
+Many of these PC users acquire new or updated software on their PCs by downloading the software from a remote server over the 30 Internet.

-Conventional methods of uploading and downloading 25 data, such as new and updated software to a PC over a network such as the Internet interfere with the PC user's ability to browse the Internet or to otherwise communicate over the network during the download.
-With increased processing speeds for PCs, it is the bandwidth to the Internet 30 which is becoming a significant bottleneck to the user's browsing experience.
-Because conventional downloads typically occupy 100% of the user's available communication bandwidth until the download is complete, the user is unable to utilize the network for other tasks during the 35 old level as a function of the maximum monitored level. download.
-Moreover, if the download is interrupted for some reason (e.g., the network connection is lost), it may be necessary to restart the download from the beginning of the file, thus wasting significant network resources.
-Other conventional downloading software permits the user to schedule 40 the download for a designated time.
-In any event, conventional methods for downloading software over a network such as the Internet severely limit the user's ability to engage in other network activity.
+Conventional methods of uploading and downloading data, such as new and updated software to a PC over a network such as the Internet interfere with the PC user's ability to browse the Internet or to otherwise communicate 35 over the network during the download.
+With increased processing speeds for PCs, it is the bandwidth to the Internet that is becoming a significant bottleneck to the user's browsing experience.
+Because conventional downloads typically occupy 100% of the user's available communica- 40 tion bandwidth until the download is complete, the user is unable to utilize the network for other tasks during the download.
+Moreover, if the download is interrupted for some reason (e.g., the network connection is lost), it may be necessary to restart the download from the beginning of the 45 file, thus wasting significant network resources.
+Other conventional downloading software permits the user to schedule the download for a designated time.
+In any event, conventional methods for downloading software over a network such as the Internet severely limit the user's ability to engage 50 in other network activity.

-Providing software updates is beneficial to PC users 45 because it corrects problems and improves the performance of their PCs.
-Additionally, the software vendor benefits from a reduction in the number of product support calls, which in turn reduces the substantial resources the vendor might otherwise allocate to handling such calls.
+Providing software updates is beneficial to PC users because it corrects problems and improves the performance of their PCs.
+Additionally, the software vendor benefits from a reduction in the number of product support calls, which in 55 turn reduces the substantial resources the vendor might otherwise allocate to handling such calls.

-Microsoft Corporation provides a software update service in connection with its MICROSOFT WINDOWS family of operating system products under the mark "WINDOWS UPDATE".
-By accessing the "WINDOWS UPDATE" Internet website, MICROSOFT WINDOWS users can have their 55 system evaluated and download both critical and non-critical software updates (e.g., a fix or a patch) over the Internet.
-Upon determining there are updates available which are not already loaded on the user's PC, the user is notified that such updates are available, and the user is prompted to select one 60 or more of them for downloading over the Internet.
+Microsoft Corporation provides a software update service in connection with its MICROSOFT WINDOWS family of operating system products under the mark "WINDOWS 60 UPDATE".
+By accessing the "WINDOWS UPDATE" Inter-net website, MICROSOFT WINDOWS users can have their system evaluated and download both critical and non-critical software updates (e.g., a fix or a patch) over the Internet.
+Upon determining there are updates available that are not 65 intranet; already loaded on the user's PC, the user is notified that such updates are available, and the user is prompted to select one or more of them for downloading over the Internet.
 While this is a convenient method for providing software updates to users, such downloads could interfere with other network activity.
-Moreover, it is likely that many users will not take the initiative to navigate to the "WINDOWS UPDATE" 65 website and download operating system updates for their PCs.
+Moreover, it is likely that many users will not take the initiative to navigate to the "WINDOWS UPDATE" website and download operating system updates for their PCs.
 Consequently, users who have not yet downloaded critical updates are more likely to encounter problems with their PCs, and they will likely call the vendor's product support line when a problem arises.
+10